Lori E. Varlotta: Professional service

-In addition to the leadership positions Varlotta has held at individual universities and colleges, she is a routine participant on national boards and task forces.
-Her involvement includes APLU’s Voluntary System of Accountability, the National Advisory Board for the Mandel Humanities Center, the National Advisory Board for the National Survey of Student Engagement, and the American Council on Education’s (ACE) National Task Force on the Transfer and Award of Credit.
+Varlotta has been involved in the Association of Public and Land-grant Universities' Voluntary System of Accountability, the National Advisory Board for the Mandel Humanities Center at Cuyahoga Community College, the National Advisory Board for the National Survey of Student Engagement, and the American Council on Education’s (ACE) National Task Force on the Transfer and Award of Credit.
 She also serves on the National Association of Independent Colleges and Universities’ (NAICU) Policy and Advocacy Committee.

-Thought leadership

-Varlotta is also a routine contributor to the national conversation on higher education.
-She is frequently invited to write, blog, speak, and record podcasts on enduring and emerging issues in higher education.
-Her topics of discussion include the role of the liberal arts in the 21st century, technology’s place in the classroom, the college return on investment, the concept of the glass cliff, and academic restructuring.
+Varlotta has written and spoken about the role of the liberal arts in the 21st century, technology’s place in the classroom, the college return on investment, the concept of the glass cliff, and academic restructuring.